neharika999/Tutorial4/README.md

-# this is tutorial 4
+# This is Tutorial 4

+In this tutorial we are learning to create and merge branches as well as including the untracked files into our local repo”.